 Mr. Turner, age 74, has served as a director since 2014.
 Mr. Turner currently serves as Chief Executive Officer of JLT Automotive, Inc. and served as President and Chief Executive Officer of Dr. Pepper/Seven Up Bottling Group, Inc. from its formation in 1999 through 2005, when he sold this interest in that company.
 Prior to that, Mr. Turner served as owner/chairman of the board and Chief Executive Officer of the Turner Beverage Group, the largest privately owned independent bottler in the United States.
 Mr. Turner currently serves as a non-executive chairman of the board of directors for Dean Foods Company where he also serves as chairman of the compensation committee and a member of the nominating/corporate governance committee.
-He is past-chairman and currently serves on the board of trustees of Baylor Scott and White Health, the largest not-for-profit healthcare system in the State of Texas, where he also serves as chairman of the committee.
-He is a director of Crown Holdings where he also serves as chairman of the executive committee.
+He is past-chairman and currently serves as chairman of the finance committee and as a member of the executive committee.
 He is a director of Crown Holdings where he also serves as chairman of the compensation committee and as a member of the nominating and governance committee.
 He is on the board of directors of INSURICA, a full service insurance agency.